rgayler/VSA_op_properties/README.md

 to structure the project so that the work is computationally reproducible and all the materials and outputs are openly accessible.

+**Refer to John Blischak's https://github.com/jdblischak/singleCellSeq for ideas on project organisation.**

 # Installation